Pioneer Life in Kansas

 Constitutional Convention, Topeka, Frank Leslies Illistrated Newspaper, 1855

-Constitutional Convention, Topeka, Frank Leslies Illustrated Newspaper, 1855
+Constitutional Convention, Topeka, Frank Leslies Illustrated Newspaper, 1855.

 Summary.
 The fighting and political strife of the Territorial period left the people little opportunity to build up the country.
-Statehood found frontier life but little improved.
+Statehood found frontier life but little improvement.
 The early settlers came to secure homes and to make Kansas a free state and were not easily discouraged.
 The drought of 1859-1860 caused nearly a third of the 100,000 Kansas settlers to leave the Territory, and another third had to be given aid from the East.
 Immigration to Kansas significantly decreased for a time.
 A good crop year followed, but Kansas had yet to pass through the Civil War before it could enjoy peace.

 Bleeding Kansas

-Compiled & edited by Kathy Alexander/Legends of America, updated January 2023.
+Compiled & edited by Kathy Alexander/Legends of America, updated November 2024.
 Source: Arnold, Anna E.; The State of Kansas; Imri Zumwalt, state printer, Topeka, Kansas, 1919.

 Also See: